Software-Engineering-SDU-sikar16/Semester-Project-SE-Semester4-f22/TowerDefenseOSGi/readme.txt

 - Add new run configuration from top right.
 - Choose maven and give it a name
 - Choose the project directory
-- Write `install pas:provision` in the command line parameter
+- Write `install pax:provision` in the command line parameter
 - Now ya gucci to run